De Novo Generation of Hit-like Molecules from Gene Expression Profiles via Deep Learning: Experiments

-Similarly, we present the top-12 molecular structures along with their synthesizability (SA) scores for molecules in the training dataset and those generated by Gx2Mol in Figures \ref{fig:top_12_real_sa} and \ref{fig:top_12_pred_sa}, respectively.
-The generated molecular structures indicate that our proposed Gx2Mol can produce valid molecules that are easy to synthesize.
-Moreover, the SA scores for the top-k generated molecules in Table \ref{table:top_k} demonstrate that Gx2Mol can effectively generate molecules with high SA scores.
-In other words, the molecules generated by Gx2Mol are confirmed to possess both drug-like characteristics and ease of synthesizability.
+Similarly, we present the top-12 molecular structures along with their synthesizability (SA) scores for molecules in the training dataset and those generated by HVL2Mol in Figures \ref{fig:top_12_real_sa} and \ref{fig:top_12_pred_sa}, respectively.
+The generated molecular structures indicate that our proposed HVL2Mol can produce valid molecules that are easy to synthesize.
+Moreover, the SA scores for the top-k generated molecules in Table \ref{table:top_k} demonstrate that HVL2Mol can effectively generate molecules with high SA scores.
+In other words, the molecules generated by HVL2Mol are confirmed to possess both drug-like characteristics and ease of synthesizability.